-He is hardworking and extremely merciless upon his opponents.
+He is hardworking and extremely merciless to his opponents.

 Kageyama Tobio considers Hinata Shoyo as his ultimate rival and often wouldn’t acknowledge him.
 He is extremely competitive with him.
-He holds Shoyo in high regards and respects him.
+He holds Shoyo in high regard and respects him.

 He is calm and collected and seldom gives in to his rival’s provocation.

 Kageyama has poor social skills despite having good intentions and being polite, he has a problem in properly expressing himself.
-Initially, he wasn’t a team player but gradually we see how he adapts himself in the team.
+Initially, he wasn’t a team player but gradually we see how he adapts himself to the team.

 Kageyama at a certain point started doubting himself when he was called “goody-two-shoes” by Atsumu.
 He was almost reverting back to his old habits, but he quickly snapped out of it.

 During one of the practices, Hinata accidentally ends up calling Kageyama “King” for which he received a death glare.

 From a tyrannical self-centered king to a considerate but evolving person, he is truly befitting for the title.
 Throughout the series, viewers can see him slowly changing and becoming accepting of others.

 He is not perfect but there’s always a chance for improvement.
 His comedic interactions with Shoyo also add a huge comic relief.
 Kageyama Tobio certainly fits the bill.